Skurks/Skurks/README.md

 Objective | Timeline | Key-Result
 ----- | ----- | -----
-Improve competitiveness of ReviewTrackers Products | 1H 2023 (Now) | Get $250k new ARR sold for our local product by 6.30.2023
+Improve competitiveness of ReviewTrackers Products | 1H 2023 (Now) | :white_check_mark: Get $250k new ARR sold for our local product by 6.30.2023
-Improve competitiveness of ReviewTrackers Products | 1H 2023 (Now) | Collect 100k microsurveys by 6.30.2023
+Improve competitiveness of ReviewTrackers Products | 1H 2023 (Now) | :frowning_face: Collect 100k microsurveys by 6.30.2023
-Build & grow high-functioning Product team | Q1 2023 (Professional) | Hire and onboard new director of product by 3.1.2023 Scale RT.com to best-in-class SaaS | 2023 | > 25% YoY Net Revenue Growth, > 110% Net Dollar Retention
+Scale RT.com to best-in-class SaaS | 2023 | :nerd_face: > 25% YoY Net Revenue Growth, > 110% Net Dollar Retention
-Be a great human to others | 2023 (Personal) | Pay it forward 2x a week, write 2 hand-written notes of gratitude/week Be a physically/mentally healthier me | 2023 (Personal) | Meditate & sweat 5x a week.
+Be a great human to others | 2023 (Personal) | :white_check_mark: Pay it forward 2x a week, write 2 hand-written notes of gratitude/week
+Be a physically/mentally healthier me | 2023 (Personal) | :x: Meditate & sweat 5x a week.
 Add 10 MPH to golf swing
-Run a life orbit experiment | 2023 (Personal) | Materially modify the standard 'orbit' of my current habits (i.e move to CO in Fall 2023 for the ski season)
+Run a life orbit experiment | 2023 (Personal) | :hammer_and_wrench: Materially modify the standard 'orbit' of my current habits (i.e move to CO in Fall 2023 for the ski season)
-Be a great Dad and Husband | Forever | read > 5 books/night to Anderson, plan a date night with Aly 1x a month Be an exceptional Son to my Parents | 2023 (Personal) | Project manage Mom & Dad's estate planning motions.
+Be a great Dad and Husband | Forever | :hammer_and_wrench: read > 5 books/night to Anderson, plan a date night with Aly 1x a month
+Be an exceptional Son to my Parents | 2023 (Personal) | :hammer_and_wrench: Project manage Mom & Dad's estate planning motions.
 Finalize by 6.30.2023
-Keep learning & building | Forever | Reconstruct timber deck at 1464 Erie this summer Play more competitive golf | 2023 (Personal) | Qualify for a USGA/CDGA championship Never stop growing professionally | 5 Years | CEO/COO/GM role and create a new real estate venture
+Keep learning & building | Forever | :x: Reconstruct timber deck at 1464 Erie this summer Play more competitive golf | 2023 (Personal) | :white_check_mark: Qualify for a USGA/CDGA championship Never stop growing professionally | 5 Years | CEO/COO/GM role and create a new real estate venture

 ## My expectations of folks who report to me